coreos/docs/os/install-debugging-tools.md

 ### Specify a Custom Docker Image

-Create a `.toolboxrc` in the user's home folder to use a specific docker image:
+Create a `.toolboxrc` in the user's home folder to use a specific Docker image:

 ```sh
 $ cat .toolboxrc